7 Best Gun Belts for Concealed Carry [2024 Guide] Home / Pistol 101 / Gun Belts for Concealed Carry

 Ever find yourself adjusting your belt throughout the day?
 Normal belts adjust in 1" increments, but trakline belts adjust in 1/4".
 They're faster and easier to adjust, too.
 They fit most men's jeans, cargo pants, and similar pants.

-The Kore Essentials Armortek belt is the best trakline belt for concealed carry.
+The Kore Armortek Belt is the best trakline belt for concealed carry.
 It's the stiffest trakline belt that looks like leather.
 So it blends well with all kinds of outfits, but it's stiff enough for carry.

 It's not for everyone, though.
 If your waist is over 36", this isn't for you.
 Their product page says it's for waists up to 44", but it fails the Gun Belt Challenge when it gets longer than 36".